Orkney Springs: Hotel, History & Hiking Trails in Shenandoah County, Virginia

 Orkney Springs Hotel

-Virginia House – also known as the Orkney Springs Hotel – is the most recognizable landmark in this small town with a population of only 28 full-time residents.
+Virginia House – also known as the Orkney Springs Hotel – is the most recognizable landmark in this small town with a population of only 28 residents.

 The white clapboard structure with forest green shutters is unmistakable.
 It’s also listed on the National Register of Historic Places.